jmtilli/micronovaxrd/README.txt

 The sliders have the following structure: first, there is the name of the parameter, its unit and the value used to calculate the simulated curve.
-Then there is the min button which allows setting the minimum value quickly to the current value.
-The minimum value is shown after the min button.
+Then there are the "2" and "<" buttons which allows extending the range and setting the minimum value quickly to the current value.
+The minimum value is shown after the "<" button.
 Then there is the slider to adjust the current value between min and max.
-After the slider there is the maximum value and the max button to set the maximum value quickly.
+After the slider there is the maximum value and the ">" and "2" buttons to adjust the maximum value quickly.
 You can set the minimum and maximum values (and the current value) manually by clicking the edit button.
-You need the edit button eg. when you need to decrease the minimum value or increase the maximum value.
 The value will be fitted only when the fit checkbox is enabled.

 For example, the following slider

-r = 0.0000 [Min] 0.0000 [Slider] 1.0000 [Max] [Edit...]  [ ]Fit
+r = 0.0000 [2] [<] 0.0000 [Slider] 1.0000 [>] [2] [Edit]  [ ]Fit

 means that the parameter is r (degree of relaxation) and it is unitless.
 The current value is 0 which means that the layer is fully strained.
 The minimum